 Coming in at just under $90, the best heart rate monitor chest strap you can buy right now is the Polar H10.

-Polar has made a name for itself by producing high-quality, accurate heart rate monitors, so it should come as no surprise that the H10, the company’s latest chest strap, is at the very top of our list.
+Polar has made a name for itself by producing high-quality, accurate heart rate sensors, so it should come as no surprise that the H10, the company’s latest chest strap, is at the very top of our list.
 The H10 uses an entirely new algorithm from previous Polar monitors, and the included Polar Pro strap has been updated as well.
 It includes extra “interference-preventing electrodes” to help make sure heart rate data is accurately captured.
 It also sports a new buckle mechanism and silicon dots that will help keep it in place when you’re working out.